dalibo/temboard/docs/compatibility_guide.md

-Temboard is designed to interact with many components: systemd, PostgreSQL, agents, etc.
+temBoard is designed to interact with many components: systemd, PostgreSQL, agents, etc.

 As we are trying to find the right balance between innovation and backward